tgb20/OpenCV/readme.md

 To install OpenCV we need to open a terminal window.

 Once in the terminal we want to make sure everything is up to date by typing `sudo apt-get update`.
-This command updates tools and programs that are on the Pi, it makes sure everything will run smoothly.
+This command updates the list of packages that we can access.
+Making sure we can access the opencv installer.

 When that finishes we can install OpenCV with `sudo apt-get install python-opencv`.
 This installs the Python 2 version of OpenCV, cv2.